1955 Udall tornado

 On May 25, 1955, an extremely violent tornado moved across southern Kansas and northern Oklahoma, destroying the town of Udall, Kansas.
 The tornado would be the deadliest in Kansas history.
-In total, 75-77 residents of Udall were killed and 270 were injured, with a total fatality count of 80–82.
+In total, 75-77 residents of Udall were killed and 270 were injured, with a total fatality count of 80, and a total injury count of 273.
 About 70% of the population of Udall was killed or wounded.
 Prior to the touchdown of the Udall tornado, another F5 tornado produced by the same storm hit Blackwell, Oklahoma.

 Meteorological synopsis

-During May 25, an maritime Tropical (mT) air mass pushed northward through Oklahoma, covering the entire state by 6:30 P.M.
+During May 25, a maritime Tropical (mT) air mass pushed northward through Oklahoma, covering the entire state by 6:30 P.M.
 At that time, a low-pressure area was situated over the Oklahoma Panhandle.
 The lifted index value was between -9 and -11 in Oklahoma and Kansas.
 Scattered thunderstorms occurred throughout the day in western Oklahoma, with damaging winds and hail reported.
 Earlier in the day, an F4 tornado had killed two people.
 Two separate severe weather warnings were issued in the area in the afternoon.
 However, due to technology at the time, TV stations showed no indication of the impending danger.
 The supercell that produced the Udall tornado was first spotted on radar north of Oklahoma City at around 6:50 P.M.
 It would first produce an F5 tornado that would hit Blackwell, Oklahoma, before going on to produce another F5 that would devastate the town of Udall, Kansas.